DomiKamu/OhmerPrems/README.md

 Free *OhmerPrems* plugin is available to everyone, for Windows, MacOS X (Intel & ARM), and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page from this GitHub repository (for **manual** installation and updates, by download/copy the **.vcvplugin** package file), but also from VCV Library for lastest stable release, for automatic installation / updates.

+Without a personal license keyfile, some modules (FranKe, FroeZe / FroeZe-X / FroeZe-SX, and QuadPercs) work as "free" limited trial (features limitations), instead of full version (see below).

 ----

 ## Full version (OhmerPrems members only)